 Feeding more (or only) canned food is another way–one that is often easier for people to deal with.
 Canned foods are higher in protein, and lower in carbohydrates, than dry foods.
 Their high water content increases the cat’s overall fluid intake, which keeps the kidneys and bladder healthy.
 Because the ingredients are more easily digested and utilized by the cat’s body, canned foods produce less solid waste in the litterbox.

 Cats are attracted to food that has a strong meat or fat flavor.
 Pet food manufacturers go to great lengths to make their starch-based dry foods palatable to cats.
 They may coat the kibbles with fat or with “animal digest,” a powder made of chemically or enzymatically digested animal by-products.
 The result may be a cat who overeats, not because he’s hungry, but because he loves the taste of the food and doesn’t want to stop.

-The high heat used in processing dry food damages (denatures) the proteins in the food.
-The resulting unnatural proteins may trigger an immune response that can lead to food allergies and inflammatory bowel disease.
+The high heat used in processing dry food denatures (damages and distorts) the proteins in the food.
+The resulting unnatural forms may trigger an immune response that can lead to food allergies and inflammatory bowel disease.